Shun1124/BScACS-Major-Project-Prototype/README.md

 2. After the alert, the value should automatically rollback to its original state.
 3. Verify the rollback by checking the double-click speed setting on your system.

+To test other registry keys as critical keys, modify the `const RegistryKey monitoredKeys` list in `registry.h` file.
+Set the desired key's value to `true` to mark it as critical, and the others `false` to make them as non-critical.
+After making these changes, rebuild the project before running it to apply the updates.

 ## Code Structures
 ### Frontend (Electron Dashboard)
 - **index.html**: The primary entry point for the user interface.
 It contains the HTML structure and elements displayed to the user.